patillacode/pound-euro-tracker/README.md

 I use [Chart.js](https://github.com/chartjs/Chart.js) as a javascript lib for data representation - Thanks to [chartjs](https://github.com/chartjs) and all who collaborated.

 I use [tinydb](https://github.com/msiemens/tinydb) as a document oriented database - Thanks to [msiemens](https://github.com/msiemens/) and all who collaborated.

+I use [fixer.io](https://github.com/hakanensari/fixer-io/) as a currency rates api - Thanks to [hakanensari](https://github.com/hakanensari/) and all who collaborated.